NuVasive Precice System Lawsuits

 • BBB A+ Rating Logo

-Why Are People Suing NuVasive?
+Why Have People Sued NuVasive?

 On July 8, 2021, the Food and Drug Administration issued a letter to health care providers warning them of potential biocompatibility concerns with Precice devices.
 The FDA received reports of pain, changes in soft tissue and changes in the bone surrounding the stainless steel Precice Stryde device.